minzoong/dcf_simulator/README.md

 ## ⚠️ Caveats & Limits

 * Periods must be strictly increasing; otherwise the graph disappears (invalid input).
-* Only one dot `.` is allowed in numeric fields; negative values are not yet supported.
+* Only one dot `.` is allowed in numeric fields; negative values are not supported.
 * ODE solver uses fixed tolerances `1e-10`; adjust in source if higher precision needed.
 * Mobile Safari blocks file API → save/load buttons are disabled on such browsers.
 * The expression parser follows meval syntax; operator precedence matches standard math.